fafalone/WinDevLib/README.md

 ```

 ## Updates

+**Update (v4.6.139):** Bug fix: DirectComposition uses numerous overloaded methods; it's apparently an undocumented compiler behavior that these appear in reverse order from their declarations in the v-table, so the order had to be swapped for all overloads.
+These are currently uniquely named rather than taking advantage of tB's overloading supporting until I hear back from Wayne about the internals of support/implementation for it.

 **Update (v4.6.138):** Several bug fixes, added misc commonly used APIs so far overlooked, and a number of additional APIs, focusing on registery, setup apis, and display settings apis.